restatedev/azure-aks-sandbox/README.md

-# Azure AKS
+# Azure AKS with Karpenter and Virtual Nodes

-Standard Azure sandbox that provisions the following:
+Azure sandbox that provisions the following:

 - VPN
-- AKS Cluster
+- AKS Cluster with ACI Connector for virtual nodes
+- ACI-enabled subnet for Karpenter autoscaling

 ## Usage